tryggos16/kest2_windows_verkefni/README.md

 ### 14. Question: Which subcategory would you use to show hidden files and folders?
 Answer: file exlorer options, view, uncheck Hide extensions for known file types.

+## Step 8:  Clock and Region (Clock, Language, and Region)
+### 15. Question: Which subcategory would you use to change the time zone?
+Answer: Date and Time Change the time zone.

+### 16. Question: Which subcategory would you use to change date format?
+Answer: Region.

+### 17. Question: Which subcategory would you use to synchronize the time on a computer with a specific web server on the Internet?
+Answer: Date and Time > Internet Time > Change settings.